 There aren't enough words to describe how delicious this Meyer Lemon Upside-Down Cake is.
 I've been wanting to make an upside-down citrus cake for at least a year and finally decided my first one would be with Meyer lemons because I love these lemons and season is short.
 It turned out to be better than expected.
 The brown sugar and butter combined with the lemons create a topping that tastes like lemonade; and the sharp citrus goes perfectly with the sweet spiced cake.

-Why I Love Lemon Upside-Down Cake
+Why Lemon Upside-Down Cake Tastes So Good

 The first upside-down I ever had was a pineapple upside-down cake, a true classic.
 As a kid I loved it, but as an adult, it was too sweet for me and the cake was usually just so-so.
 At least the versions that I ate.
 I made upside-down cakes with other fruits and while they looked delicious and tasted good, they were still too sweet for me.